 “I understand you are a busy man so I don’t want to waste your time.
 My daughter needs a competent, experienced, disciplined person to protect her.
 Money is no object.”

-Justin liked that the man got straight to it but…
+Justin appreciated the way the man got straight to it but…

 Not interested in hearing the two men hash out details for an alternative bodyguard, Justin excused himself with a slight bow to both men then he exited the office, closing the door behind him.